HariPranav/Academic_Portfolio/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 I am actively looking for full time positions in the domain of Security/ Cloud / Data Engineering and Analytics.
-In my previous work experience my tasks included working on Big Data platforms which deal with the business understanding, cleaning and modelling of data.
-During these tasks I was intrigued to learn about data security at rest and motion and developed various solutions for the same which can be accessed via the blog section.
+As a product security specialist, I take a proactive approach to anticipate and prevent security issues from arising.
+I have a proven track record of successfully implementing security controls, conducting code reviews, and collaborating with cross-functional teams to integrate security best practices into the development lifecycle.
+I understand the importance of balancing security requirements with usability and performance to deliver seamless user experiences.

-I have also worked on Elastic Kubernetes / Container Service for the deployment of open source Analytics platforms such as Apache Superset which was used by 3000 users.
+My experience extends beyond traditional security measures to encompass cloud security, application security, and data protection.
+I stay updated with the latest industry trends and emerging technologies to stay one step ahead of potential threats.
+Additionally, I am well-versed in compliance frameworks and standards such as ISO 27001, NIST, and GDPR, ensuring that organizations I work with adhere to necessary security regulations.
+I actively contribute to open source security tools and worked on AWS Prowler, Scout Suite, Apache Superset etc.

 Outside work I love to participate and volunteer at Hackathons and I have won a few of them!.
 I am actively working on research projects and have published papers on the application of blockchain in governance.